GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 virtualized result, I think this can be addressed by using more image preprocessing techniques on the training set.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-In the submitted version, the model can correctly guess 7 out of 11 signs.
-The accuracy is 63.6%.
-However, it can sometimes predict correctly 10 out of 11 images.

-By looking at the virtualized data.
-The predictions of pedestrains, children crossing, and speed limit 60km/h are actually close enough.
-This is actually consistent to my various experiments.
-Sometimes the prediction accuracy can be as good as 90%.
-I think to get the consistent correctness, I need more good data.
-One simple thing to do might be to preprocess the image by brightening dark ones.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?